openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ### Eligibility to become a Regular member

-One must already be an Active OpenJS Collaborator, as described below, to be eligible to become a Regular Member of the CPC.
+One must already be an [Active OpenJS Collaborator], as described below, to be eligible to become a Regular Member of the CPC.

 ### How To Apply to Become a Regular Member